nanakoohashi/SQL/Theory.md

 - **Primary Key**: A column that *uniquely indentifies* any given row.
 - **Composite Key**: Comprised of *more than one column*.
 Part of key attribute.
   e.g. (STU_LNAME, STU_FNAME, STU_PHONE) -> STU_HRS
+- **Superkey**: A theoretical key that can *uniquely identify any row* in a table.
+It can be a combination of columns.
 ## Normal Forms
 ### 1NF
 - Most basic of Normal Forms.